elatov/elatov.github.io/_posts/2012-08-02-getting-an-esx-host-up-on-the-network-running-on-vmware-workstation.md

 	0 packets dropped by kernel

-So the vswif interface is ARP&#8217;ing out to find out the mac address of it&#8217;s default gateway, and the vmnet1 interface is responding to the the request but the vswif0 interface is not getting it.
+So the vswif interface is ARP'ing out to find out the mac address of it's default gateway, and the vmnet1 interface is responding to the the request but the vswif0 interface is not getting it.

 Now my ESXi host worked without any issues.
 Here is how the network looks like for the ESXi host: